Adnan Selçuk Mızraklı

 Adnan Selçuk Mızraklı (born in Siverek, 1963) is a Kurdish politician of the Peoples' Democratic Party (HDP) and former member of the Grand National Assembly of Turkey and Mayor of Diyarbakir.

 Early life and education

 When Mızraklı was three years old his family moved to Eskişehir due to his father's work.
 He attended the primary and secondary school in Eskişehir.
-After completing his studies at the faculty of medicine he began working as a doctor in Diyarbakir in 1991.
+After completing his studies at the faculty of medicine, he began working as a doctor in Diyarbakir in 1991.
 He worked as a surgeon and was involved in the Medical Chamber.
-He was also active in te Democratic Society Congress (DTK) since 2000.
-Due this his involvemnet in the DTK he was arrested for 2 months in 2017.
+He was also active in the Democratic Society Congress (DTK) since 2000.
+Due to his involvement in the DTK, he was arrested for 2 months in 2017.

 Political career

 In the General Elections of the 24 June 2018 he was elected to represent Diyarbakir as an MP.
 In the Municipal election of the 31 March 2019 he was elected as Mayor of Diyarbakir with 62.93% of the votes.
 He became well known amongst the opposition as he made public a luxury suite in Diyarbakir Municipality which was built before he took office.
 Due to political pressure, he was dismissed as the Mayor of Diyarbakir on 19 August 2019.
 The population of Diyarbakir protested for weeks against this decision.